Cycle I (2016-2022)

 PM2.5 is an air pollutant that is commonly the result of combustion from fires or automobiles, industrial processes, or suspended dust from unpaved roads or new construction.
-Exposure to PM2.5 has been associated with increased risk for respiratory and cardiovascular related morbidity or mortality.
+Exposure to PM2.5 has been associated with a number of adverse health effects including increased risk for respiratory and cardiovascular related morbidity or mortality.

-The central monitors are maintained, and data are managed by Hub teams at Addis Ababa University, Ethiopia; Makerere University, Uganda; University of Nairobi, Kenya; and University of Rwanda, Rwanda, respectively.
+The central monitors are maintained, and data are managed by Hub teams at Addis Ababa University, Ethiopia; Makerere University, Uganda; and University of Nairobi, Kenya, respectively.
+The central monitor at the University of Rwanda, Rwanda, is now being managed locally after Rwanda became a training partner during the current Cycle II of the Hub.

 To better understand how air pollution varies across the city, additional PM2.5 monitors were established in a phased approach, using Met One Inc. E-Samplers, on a temporary basis (designed to last for one full year) across 10 sub-cities located in Addis Ababa, Ethiopia; Kampala, Uganda; and Nairobi, Kenya as part of cross-sectional studies (one time sampling) on respiratory health of school children designed to be conducted in each capital city, known as the East African Children’s Health Study.